LearnToDiscover/Basic_Python_dev/learners/setup.md

 </p>

 <p style='text-align: justify;'>
 Anaconda automatically installs many package needed for scientific purposes (over 720 open source packages).
-It is easy to install, and it takes care of al dependencies between packages.
+It is easy to install, and it takes care of all dependencies between packages.
 This is particularly important because some of Python's scientific libraries have Fortran-- and C--based dependencies, which may be challenging to install for beginners.
 </p>

 ## Installation